fwenzel/cloudflare-dyndns/README.md

 * `curl`
 * `jq`

+**Note:** This script uses the ipify.com API to determine your current IP address.
+If you have privacy concerns about that, other ways of finding your IP are possible.
+Pull requests welcome!

 ## Setup

 Enable a domain on cloudflare, and add an `A Record` for the host you want to use: